leynos/lag-complexity/docs/lag-complexity-function-design.md

 problem-solving strategy to the complexity of the challenge, a hallmark of more advanced and robust artificial intelligence.

-## Conclusion: A Foundation for Principled and Performant AI Reasoning
+## Conclusion: a foundation for principled and performant AI reasoning

 This design proposal outlines a comprehensive blueprint for the `lag_complexity` Rust crate, a component engineered to be a cornerstone of